 I have spent countless hours reading blog posts and comparing different insurance recommendations, only to find them saying the same copy and paste thing.
 Most websites give you a broad list of companies and only compare basic items, they never actually look into the detailed policy of the insurer.
 So no matter what you read, before you purchase any travel insurance, make sure to look at the plan’s full policy description.

-Main Things to Look For in an Insurance Policy
+Main Things to Look for in a Travel Insurance Plan

 Almost every travel insurance company will provide some form of protection for baggage delay and loss, trip cancellation and emergency medical care.
 What kind, how much and the type of care covered are what vary.